Skip to content

 The node will be accessible at http://127.0.0.1:38080.

 By default, the make dev Streamplace node will proxy incoming requests front-end requests — basically every endpoint that’s not at /api or /xrpc — through to the Streamplace app dev server.
-Usually, you’ll usually want to be hacking on both of those things at once.
+Usually, you’ll want to be hacking on both of those things at once.
 If this isn’t the case — like you’re making exclusively backend changes — and you want to launch the node with the embedded frontend, you can override the pertinent command line argument:

 Terminal window